Thurlby, South Kesteven: Community

 The ecclesiastical parish, with a single parish church of St Firmin, is part of the Ness group of the Deanery of Aveland and Ness with Stamford.

+Major Gonville Bromhead VC was born in the village of Thurlby in August 1845.
+Bromhead was awarded the Victoria Cross for his actions at the Battle of Rorke's Drift in 1879.

 In 1979 local resident Harold Sneath bequeathed his home to the Youth Hostels Association (YHA) to use as youth hostel.

 Transport

 The nearest airport to the village is East Midlands Airport, about an hour away by car, in the neighbouring county of Leicestershire, with regular flights across Europe, North Africa and the Middle East.
 The nearest railway stations are situated at either Stamford and Peterborough, with both hosting regular scheduled services to London King's Cross and Birmingham, and Peterborough additionally connecting to other destinations throughout the UK, such as Norwich, Cambridge, Edinburgh, York, Newcastle, Lincoln, Nottingham and Doncaster.

 Education

 The village has a modern primary school sharing a site with the community hall and Lawrance Park.
 Thurlby Community Primary School usually has around 200 pupils and caters for children aged 4 to 11, with the majority of pupils progressing to either Bourne Grammar School or Bourne Academy.
 There is a pre-school is situated towards the A15 in Northorpe.